franciscop/umbrella/documentation.md

 [.data()](#data) handle data-* attributes for the matched elements
 ## .before()

-Add some html before of each of the matched elements.
+Add some html before each of the matched elements.

 ```js
 .before(html);